 I take azathioprine / 6MP.
 Can it make it harder for me to get pregnant?

-It is not known if taking azathioprine/6MP can make it harder to become pregnant.
+It is not known if taking azathioprine or 6MP can make it harder to become pregnant.

 Does taking azathioprine / 6MP increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Taking azathioprine / 6MP is not expected to increase the chance of miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Taking azathioprine or 6MP is not expected to increase the chance of miscarriage.

 Does taking azathioprine / 6MP increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-Azathioprine and 6-MP have been studied in over 1,500 pregnancies and have not been shown to increase the chance of birth defects.
-Azathioprine and 6-MP are knowingly given for medical reasons during pregnancy.
-Some studies have found an overall increase in birth defects, but these increases were usually no different from those in groups of people with similar health conditions.
-There was also no consistent pattern to the birth defects, which means they could have been caused by chance or other reasons.
+Azathioprine and 6-MP have been studied in over 1,700 pregnancies.
+Most studies found no increased chance of birth defects.
+Some studies have found an overall increase in birth defects; however, these increases were usually no different from those in groups of people with similar health conditions.
+This makes it hard to know if the medication, the medical condition, or other factors were the cause.
+There was also no consistent pattern of birth defects, which means they could have been caused by chance or other reasons.

-Could taking azathioprine / 6-MP cause other pregnancy complications?
+Does taking azathioprine / 6-MP in pregnancy increase the change of other pregnancy related problems?

-Use of azathioprine / 6-MP near delivery has been associated with temporary problems with the immune system and low blood counts in the newborn.
+Use of azathioprine or 6-MP near delivery has been associated with temporary problems with the immune system and low blood counts in the newborn.
 This seems more likely with higher doses, such as those used to treat cancer and organ transplantation.
-It also may be more likely when the person who is pregnant has low white blood cells themselves.
+It might be more likely when the person who is pregnant has low white blood cells themselves.

-Does taking azathioprine / 6-MP cause long-term problems in behavior or learning for the baby?
+Does taking azathioprine / 6-MP affect future behavior or learning for the baby?

 Small amounts of azathioprine and 6-MP have been found to enter breast milk in people whose bodies are able to break down these medications as expected.
 The highest amount of 6-MP has been found in the breast milk around 1-2 hours after the person’s last dose.
-At about 4 hours after the last dose, the amount of medication remaining is very small.
+About 4 hours after the last dose, the amount of medication in breast milk is very small.
 Most babies exposed to these medications through breastmilk have been found to have normal blood counts and do not have higher rates of infection.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.